discordx-ts/discordx/README.md

 ```

 ## Start your application
-To start your application you must use the DiscordTS client (not the client that is provided by discord.ts !).
+In order to start your application, you must use the DiscordTS client (not the client that is provided by discord.ts!).
-It works as the same way as the discord.js's Client (same methods, properties, ...) but the `login` method is overrided and you can set the `silent` property to don't log anything in the console.
+It works the same as the discord.js's Client (same methods, properties, ...) but the `login` method is overriden and you can set the `silent` property in order to not log anything in the console.
 ```typescript
 import { Client } from "@typeit/discord";